Scroll Top

 • All judging will be anonymous.

 • Students must stay within the challenges assigned to their grade level category.
+Do not combine different projects.

 • Absolutely NO perishable items or sand should be used in any of the challenges.
+Projects should be easily portable and should not have too many loose parts.

 • The given size limitations must be adhered to by all participants.
+Projects that are outside the size limitations will be disqualified.

 School Registration

-Each participating school must have their Lead Teacher complete a School Registration form by the deadline November 30, 2023.
+Each participating school must have their Lead Teacher complete a School Registration form by the deadline November 30, 2024.

 Lead Teachers, simply click the button below to begin registering your school to participate.